whustedt/calendarium/README.md

 # Calendarium

-This is a simple Flask web application designed for tracking and managing event data, featuring a dynamic timeline view.
+This is a Flask-based web application designed to manage events and visualize them on a dynamic timeline.
+This application supports integration with Grafana for visual analytics and the Giphy API for enhanced user interaction.

 ## Getting Started